SAT Exam Eligibility: Check Age Limit, Educational Qualification & Required Documents

 SAT Exam Eligibility Criteria for Photo

-SAT test eligibility letter stated by the College Board asks candidates to provide a photograph that will be used as a part of the admission ticket and also during the security checking process.
-The photo has been verified at the SAT test centers.
+The SAT eligibility letter, as stated by the College Board, asks candidates to provide a photograph that will be used as a part of the admission ticket and also during the security checking process.
+The photo has been verified at the SAT centers.

-The photograph according to College Board should not contain:
+The photograph, according to the College Board, should not contain:

 image1